A Letter to Newly

 You may have been told that you or your child has Zellweger Syndrome (ZS), Neonatal Adrenoleukodystrophy (NALD), Infantile Refsum Disease (IRD), or Heimler syndrome.
 As the understanding of peroxisomal disorders has grown, there has been a movement away from the use of how these were historically described.
 It is now recommended to replace these names with the overall classification of this spectrum by using the terminology, Peroxisome Biogenesis Disorder-Zellweger Spectrum Disorder (PBDZSD).
 You may also see us simply use peroxisomal disorders to be inclusive of all phenotypes the GFPD supports, including, D-Bifunctional Protein Deficiency (DBPD), and Acyl-CoA Oxidase Deficiency (ACOX).

 Peroxisomal disorders are autosomal recessive disorders, meaning each parent is an unaffected carrier.
 Any additional children conceived by parents who are both unaffected carriers have a 25% chance of being affected, a 50% chance of being an unaffected carrier, and a 25% chance of being unaffected and not a carrier.
 The incidence rate is estimated to be 1/50,000 live births.
 Right now, the GFPD knows of approximately 220 individuals living around the world with a peroxisomal disorder.

 We often say that an individual affected by a peroxisomal disorder “writes their own story,” as each one is unique.
-Even individuals with the same mutations are often impacted differently.
+Even individuals with the same variances are often impacted differently.
 Children at the severe end of the spectrum typically do not survive their first year.
 Children on the moderate or mild end of the spectrum may live into childhood, teen years, or beyond, although most children do not live past age ten.
 Hallmark symptoms of peroxisomal disorders include sensorineural hearing loss, vision loss, hypotonia, seizures, developmental delays, liver and kidney issues, problems with bone formation, feeding issues, and adrenal insufficiency.